0xWick/scaffold-eth-Challenge-0/README.md

-# Repo for all SpeedrunEthereum Challenges
+# My Solutions for all SpeedrunEthereum Challenges

 # Main if you want to learn yourself: https://github.com/scaffold-eth/scaffold-eth-challenges